Ethnolink EducationEthnolink Summit

 Some of our regular clients include VicHealth, NSW Health, Jean Hailes for Women's Health, the National Disability Insurance Scheme (NDIS), National Ethnic Disability Alliance (NEDA) and Star Health.

-To learn more, please contact our Translation Strategy team, who can give you more information about our experience and expertise in this area.
+To learn more, please contact our Account Management team, who can give you more information about our experience and expertise in this area.

 We understand that medical documents are often confidential in nature and we have processes in place to deal with this.
 When you request a quote with us, we guarantee that the documents you provide will be treated with the utmost precision and will not be shared outside of our organisation.